chemzqm/movearound/Readme.md

 Every node as the direct children of every container would become moveable around all the containers.

-**No need** to call this method when there's container/element added/removed.

 ### unbind()

 Unbind all the D&D events.